-The condensed consolidated financial statements at September 30, 2017 include the accounts of (i) the Company, (ii) Karyopharm Securities Corp. (a wholly-owned Massachusetts corporation of the Company incorporated in December 2013), (iii) Karyopharm Europe GmbH (a wholly-owned German Limited Liability Company formed in August 2014) and (iv) Karyopharm Therapeutics (Bermuda) Ltd. (a wholly-owned Bermuda subsidiary of the Company formed in March 2015).
+The condensed consolidated financial statements at September 30, 2018 include the accounts of (i) the Company, (ii) Karyopharm Securities Corp. (a wholly-owned Massachusetts corporation of the Company incorporated in December 2013), (iii) Karyopharm Europe GmbH (a wholly-owned German Limited Liability Company formed in August 2014), (iv) Karyopharm Therapeutics (Bermuda) Ltd. (a wholly-owned Bermuda subsidiary of the Company formed in March 2015), and (v) Karyopharm Israel Ltd. (a wholly-owned Israeli subsidiary of the Company formed in June 2018).
 All intercompany balances and transactions have been eliminated in consolidation.